n-yoda/unity-ycca-subsampling/README.md

 The main difference from ChromaPack is that they support **alpha**.
 ![Preview](Assets/YccaSubsamplingTest/SampleA/Screenshot.png)

+## Read before trying this repository!
+* Use ETC2 on mobile platforms where OpenGL ES 3.0 is supported.
+* Use ASTC or DXTC for PCs.
+* Try ETC/PVRTC and (half-resolution) alpha mask.
+* Try this repository only if none of the above satisfies your requirements.

 ## Overview
 * RGB is encoded into [YCgCo](https://en.wikipedia.org/wiki/YCgCo),
 which can be decoded effectively.